 Deep Dive

-Overview: This foundational upgrade aims to transition ASTR to a fixed maximum supply model, estimated at 10.5 billion tokens (Astar Forum).
-It is designed to replace the previous inflationary framework, providing long-term supply predictability.
-Concurrently, the dApp Staking mechanism will be revised to reward meaningful ecosystem contributions while limiting new token emissions.
+Overview: This foundational upgrade aims to transition ASTR from an inflationary model to a fixed-supply economy (Astar Forum).
+The proposed cap is 10.5 billion ASTR, which could lower further after the Burndrop event.
+Concurrently, the dApp Staking mechanism is being revised to reward meaningful ecosystem contributions while limiting new token emissions.
 Testing for Tokenomics 3.0 was underway on the Shibuya testnet as of November 2025 (Astar Network).
-Its activation is subject to on-chain governance approval.

-Overview: Astar Fi is the first component of the new "Astar Stack," described as an on-chain personal finance interface (Astar Forum).
-Its initial rollout in Q2 will be accompanied by the launch of Foundation-curated DeFi infrastructure, initially centered around USD Coin (USDC), and integrations with curated yield strategies.
-This product is under the direct control of the Astar Foundation.
+Overview: Astar Fi is the first component of the new "Astar Stack," designed as an onchain personal finance interface.
+Its initial rollout in Q2 will be accompanied by the launch of foundation-curated DeFi infrastructure, initially focused on the USDSC stablecoin (Astar Forum).
+This includes integrating curated yield strategies to bootstrap user activity and liquidity.

 4. Astar Stack Consolidation (Q4 2026)

-Overview: The final quarter of 2026 focuses on consolidating the individual Astar Stack components—Astar Fi, Astar Guard, a user-friendly custodial interface, and hardware-based expansion—into a unified product experience (Astar Forum).
-A key objective is to increase the routing of product and DeFi revenue back into the ASTR token, creating a direct value accrual mechanism.
+Overview: The final quarter of 2026 is focused on consolidating the Astar Stack components—Astar Fi, Astar Guard, a custodial interface, and hardware-based expansion—into a unified product experience.
+A key objective is increasing the routing of product and DeFi revenue back into the ASTR token, for example via buyback-and-burn mechanisms (Astar Forum).

 Conclusion